 to sulfhydryl groups may be involved.
 Iron and copper also seem

 to interact with selenium and inhibit uptake of the element.

-When the body experiences decreased levels of methionine it compensates
+When the body experiences decreased levels of methionine, it

-to a concomitant decrease in free available selenium within the
+This leads to a concomitant decrease in free available selenium

 studies have been performed with a wide array of outcomes.
 Studies

 carried out in areas having a high selenium content have failed

 to establish any specific symptoms of selenium toxicity.
 Indices

 of high selenium diets appear to be hair and nail loss, along

 with lesions of the scalp, skin and nervous system, vomiting,